 Use Centralized Telephone Programming to program features or store telephone numbers for individual extensions from extension 10 or 11.

+All features that can be programmed at an extension can also be programmed using Centralized Telephone Programming.
 Most features also can be programmed on a system phone at the user's extension.
 Keep in mind the following exceptions:

-- Automatic Line Selection and Line Ringing always must be programmed using Centralized Telephone Programming. - If a user has a standard phone, Personal Speed Dial Numbers for the extension can be programmed only by using Centralized Telephone Programming. - If a user has a standard phone or a non-display system phone, Extension Name Display for the extension can be programmed only by using Centralized Telephone Programming.
+- Automatic Line Selection, Line Ringing, and Call Screening (F25) always must be programmed using Centralized Telephone Programming. - If a user has a standard phone, all features for the extension must be programmed by using Centralized Telephone Programming. - If a user has a non-display system phone, Extension Name Display for the extension can be programmed only by using Centralized Telephone Programming.
+As a matter of convenience, users may want to program all features for these phones using Centralized Telephone Programming.